developerlabs/IaC-platform/README.md

 - Modify the tag or branch in source property of each module in `main.tf` file.
 `source = "github.com/microservices-today/IaC-dcos?ref=v1.0.2"`
 `source = "github.com/microservices-today/IaC-dcos?ref=master"`
-- Modify params in `variable.tf` to change subnet or add AMI accordingly to your aws region
+- Modify params in `variables.tf` to change subnet or add AMI accordingly to your aws region
-- Run `terraform get` to import the modules.
 - Run `terraform plan` to see the plan to execute.
 - Run `terraform apply` to run the scripts.
 - You may have `prod/dev/stage` configurations in